yaden21N/employeeRatingSystem/README.md

 - `web/styles.css` — page styles
 - `web/app.js` — talks to the API and updates the page
 - `test_employee_store.py` — tests for the store functions
+- `test_lambda_function.py` — tests for the Lambda routes
+- `template.yaml` — SAM template (table, Lambda, API Gateway)
+- `lambda_src/` — Lambda code that reads and writes DynamoDB
-- `employees.json` — created after you add the first employee
+- `employees.json` — created after you add the first employee (local only)